 Aggressively bidding on keywords is not enough to win impressions.
 You could bid $10 per click while your competitor bids $5 per click, and you could still lose that auction if they have a high enough quality score.

-Your quality score is a metric that measures how positive and relevant of an experience you are creating for the searcher.
-A lot of signals are taken into account, a few of which are your landing page experience and click-through rate.
-This means organizations can’t acquire the top ranking for any keyword they want just because they have the biggest ad budgets.
-Their content has to be relevant.
+Quality score is a metric that measures how positive and relevant of an experience you are creating for the searcher.
+A lot of signals are taken into account, two of which are landing page experience and click-through rate.

 Google’s top priority is providing their users with a great user experience, so they’d rather give an impression away for free than make $100 per click if the loss in revenue means they can provide a better user experience to their users.

-Google Ads offers four types of match types: broad match, modified broad match, phrase match, and exact match.
-Here’s a rundown of each of them.
+Google Ads offers four match types: broad match, modified broad match, phrase match, and exact match.
+Recall that match types define categories a search query can fall in.

 Modified Broad Match (MBM): MBM allows you to lock in specific keywords within a phrase.
 For example, bidding on “free +crm +software” will display your ad on a Google search for “no cost crm software” and “easy crm software”, but not on “adobe software”.